ferocemarcello/sports_team_data_model/README.md

 ### 2. Execution

-Follow these steps from your terminal, in the root directory of your `spond_project`:
+Follow these steps from the terminal, in the root directory of `spond_project`:

 * **Make the shell script executable:**
     ```bash